kkew3/jieba.vim/README.md

 ## Bug

 - In Visual mode, the count decorator cannot be used.
 For example, the `3` in `3b` won't work.
-- Due to the word segmentation result by jieba, keys that move by WORD (e.g. `B`) cannot move across strings like `2023-08-01`.

 ## For developers